marcosflp/django-boilerplate/README.md

 #### `app.json`

-This file describes de settings to automatically deploy the project to Heroku.
+This file describes the settings to automatically deploy the project to Heroku.

 - **env**: environment variables; Most of the settings is already configured.
 You just need to make sure to set the `ALLOWED_HOSTS` and `FRONTEND_APP_URL` correctly to avoid CORS problems
 - **addons**: services used by the application to be installed